Devils rally to spoil Slafkovsky's Montreal debut with 2-1 pre-season win

 The Devils took their first lead of the game at 14:03 of the third period.
 Clark tried his luck from the right faceoff circle but Primeau blocked the shot.
 The puck then bounced off of Clark’s skate and past the Canadiens’ netminder.

-Montreal responded instantly when Michael Pezzetta redirected Matheson’s shot from the point but a Devils’ challenge found that there was an offside on the play.
+Montreal responded instantly when Michael Pezzetta redirected Matheson’s shot from the point but a Devils’ challenge ruled that there was an offside on the play.

 NOTES: Nico Hischier played two periods and suffered cramps.
 The Devils' captain did not return to the game following the second intermission for precautionary measures.